hypermoderndragon/Reinforcement-Learning-For-Portfolio-Management/README.md

 Further steps are to improve reproducibility of portfolio strategy outperformance, test in more diverse environments, and to account for certain ommitted real-world variables such as the bid-ask spread and transaction fees.

 This model should not be applied to real-world situations and is not financial advice.
 It is a toy created for learning purposes.
+It should be noted for reproducibility that due to the random element of training and testing outcomes, results will vary each time the code is ran.

 - [Data is included in the Data folder](/tree/main/Data)
 - [The code is included as Reinforcement-Learning-Final](/blob/main/Reinforcement-Learning-Final.ipynb)